Wenzil/UnityConsole/README.md

 }
 ```

-Since the command is static and is decorated with the [Command] attribute, it will be registered with the console automatically at runtime.
+Since the command is static and is decorated with the ```[Command]``` attribute, it will be registered with the console automatically at runtime.

 ## Registering Late Bound Commands
 Non-static commands need to be registered manually at runtime.
 It can be done at any point, hence the term "late bound".
-A good place to do it is the Start() method of a script.
+A good place to do it is within the Start() method of a script.

 ```csharp
 using UnityConsole;